Balance Control Ability Evaluation & Center of Pressure (COP) Classification with Machine Learning Methods

 Authors

-1 Advanced Instrumentation Laboratory, School of Mechanical Engineering, College of Engineering, University of Tehran
+Advanced Instrumentation Laboratory, School of Mechanical Engineering, College of Engineering, University of Tehran, Tehran, Iran.

 Abstract

-Athletes' balance control ability is essential in different sports.
-Effective analysis of an athlete's balance control ability is a valuable solution for coaches and sports teams in identifying the skills of their subjects.
-In recent years, with the rapid growth of technology in sports, the need for intelligent methods has increased.
-This study compares various artificial intelligence approaches to assess balance control ability by analyzing time-series data of the center of pressure (COP).
-A recording pad collects COP data for four different types of subjects, from professional skiers to non-athlete individuals.
-Several experimental feature extraction techniques were implemented on the data, and features were utilized as inputs for artificial intelligence methods.
-This paper utilizes a multi-layer perceptron (MLP) to classify subjects' skill levels.
-Through comparison with other methods, MLP achieves an accuracy of more than 92% in classifying subjects' proficiency, demonstrating the best performance.
-Other methods, comprising k-nearest neighbor (kNN) and support vector machine (SVM), achieved 72% and 69% accuracy, respectively.
-Analysis of COP data can be useful in recognizing talented individuals who are promising for real-world applications.
+Athletes’ balance control ability is essential in different sports.
+Effective analysis of athletes' balance control ability is an effective way for coaches and sports teams to identify subjects' skills.
+In the last few years, with the rapid growth of technology in sports, the necessity of using intelligent methods has increased.
+This study compares different artificial intelligence approaches to evaluate balance control ability by processing time-series data from the center of pressure.
+A recording pad collects center of pressure data from four types of subjects, ranging from professional skiers to non-athletes.
+Several experimental feature-extraction techniques were applied to the data, and the resulting features were used as input for artificial intelligence methods.
+This paper utilizes a multi-layer perceptron to classify subjects’ skill levels.
+Compared with other methods, the multi-layer perceptron achieves more than 92% accuracy in classifying subjects' proficiency, yielding the best performance.
+Other methods, including k-nearest neighbors and support vector machines, achieved 72% and 69% accuracy, respectively.
+Analysis of center of pressure data can help identify promising individuals for real-world applications.

 Keywords